You want to inspire your readers to take action, change their beliefs, or to buy something.

 An analogy makes comparisons at more levels.
 For instance:

 How do you avoid bland blog posts no one wants to read?
 Spice up your writing with metaphors.
-Metaphors are the secret ingredients that make your writing more-ish.
-They’ll make your audience read on, and come back for more.
+Metaphors are the secret ingredients that make your readers crave more.
+They keep your readers reading on.

 In the remainder of this post I use metaphors to refer to similes or analogies, too.
 Feel free to tell me off for this linguistic faux pas in the comment section.